-- establishing arrangements for contracting for reserves in situations where there is between seven days and ten weeks of notice of a projected shortfall in reserves; - continually monitoring the medium term PASA and the EAAP, and any other information AEMO considers is relevant, to inform itself of any periods of low reserves: - determining whether to enter into reserve contracts; - consulting with persons nominated by the relevant participating jurisdictions which AEMO is determining whether to contract for reserves in; - notifying RERT panel members in relation to providing reserves in the respective regions or in some circumstances, combined regions; - calling for reserve offers from other potential reserve providers in relation to providing reserves in the respective regions or in some circumstances, combined regions; - evaluating the reserve offers and dispensing with any reserve offers that do not provide an undertaking that the reserves are not available to the market through any other arrangements except on terms agreed with AEMO, taking into account: - whether the commercial requirements are met;
+- establishing arrangements for contracting for reserves in situations where there is between seven days and ten weeks of notice of a projected shortfall in reserves; - continually monitoring the medium term PASA and the EAAP, and any other information AEMO considers is relevant, to inform itself of any periods of low reserves; - determining whether to enter into reserve contracts; - consulting with persons nominated by the relevant participating jurisdictions which AEMO is determining whether to contract for reserves in; - notifying RERT panel members in relation to providing reserves in the respective regions or in some circumstances, combined regions; - calling for reserve offers from other potential reserve providers in relation to providing reserves in the respective regions or in some circumstances, combined regions; - evaluating the reserve offers and dispensing with any reserve offers that do not provide an undertaking that the reserves are not available to the market through any other arrangements except on terms agreed with AEMO, taking into account: - whether the commercial requirements are met;

-AEMO may determine whether a tender process is open to the public or limited to specific potential reserve providers.
+8 AEMO may determine whether a tender process is open to the public or limited to specific potential reserve providers.

-- whether the reserve offer is credible, that is, whether it is likely that the RERT panel member or other potential reserve provider can deliver the offered reserves; and - the optimal combination of contracts to deliver the reserves necessary to meet the shortfall; - selecting the reserve offers that AEMO considers to be the optimal portfolio of reserve contracts.
+- whether the reserve offer is credible, that is, whether it is likely that the RERT panel member or other potential reserve provider can deliver the offered reserves; and - the optimal combination of contracts to deliver the reserves necessary to meet the shortfall; - selecting the reserve offers that AEMO considers to be the optimal portfolio of reserve contracts; and - giving consideration to including an early termination clause in the event that the capacity is not needed.